Q: What is the HEADT Centre?

 Q: What are plans for the future?

-A: The HEADT Centre will be funded by Elsevier during the first three years with up to 1 Mio EUR in total.
-It is the purpose of the HEADT Centre to develop and uncover new external funding opportunities and international as well as national collaborations with the intention to become self-sustaining after the first three years.
+A: The HEADT Centre was funded by Elsevier during the first three years with 1 Million Euros in total and is being funded during the second period with just under 2 million Euros.
+The HEADT Centre hopes to develop new external funding opportunities, and international as well as national collaborations with the intention to become self-sustaining in the future.

 Q: How is Humboldt-Universität zu Berlin involved in this collaboration?